Equilibrium of Surfaces in a Vertical Force Field: -minimal surfaces of revolution

 Here, we want to study the solutions of \eqref{equz} with the following initial conditions,

-In this case ${\cal G}$ intersects orthogonally the rotation axis and we have the following result: \begin{theorem}[{\sc Existence of Bowl-type Examples}] If $x_0=0$, then ${\gamma}$ is the graph of a strictly convex symmetric function $u(x)$ defined on a maximal interval $]-\omega_+,\omega_+[$ which has a minimum at $0$ and \end{theorem} \begin{proof} First of all, we remark that the existence of ${\gamma}$ around $s=0$ is guaranteed from Proposition \ref{epro}.
+In this case, the surface intersects orthogonally the rotation axis and we have the following result: \begin{theorem} If $x_0=0$, then ${\gamma}$ is the graph of a strictly convex symmetric function $u(x)$ defined on a maximal interval $]-\omega_+,\omega_+[$ which has a minimum at $0$ and \end{theorem} \begin{proof} First of all, we remark that the existence of ${\gamma}$ around $s=0$ is guaranteed from Proposition \ref{epro}.

 Moreover, it is easy to see that $\overline{x}(s)=-x(-s)$, $\overline{z}(s)=z(-s)$ and $\overline{\theta}(s)=-\theta(-s)$ are also solutions of the same initial value problem \eqref{equz}-\eqref{valorinicial}.
 Hence, $\gamma$ is symmetric respect to $\vec{e}_{3}$ direction and we may consider only the case $s\geq 0$.